History of capitalism

-21st-century scholarship

-The 21st century has seen renewed interest in the history of capitalism, and "History of Capitalism" has become a field in its own right, with courses in history departments.
-In the 2000s, Harvard University founded the Program on the Study of U.S. Capitalism; Cornell University established the History of Capitalism Initiative; and Columbia University Press launched a monograph series titled Studies in the History of U.S. Capitalism.
-This field includes topics such as insurance, banking and regulation, the political dimension, and the impact on the middle classes, the poor and women and minorities.
-These initiatives incorporate formerly neglected questions of race, gender, and sexuality into the history of capitalism.
-They have grown in the aftermath of the financial crisis of 2007–2008 and the associated Great Recession.

-Some academic institutions which are managed in part by free-market think tanks, such as the Clemson Institute for the Study of Capitalism, reject the notion that race, gender, or sexuality have any significant relationship to capitalism at all and instead seek to show that laissez-faire capitalism, in particular, provides the moral foundations of a just society and the most numerous economic opportunities for all people.

 Agrarian capitalism

 Crisis of the 14th century

 According to some historians, the modern capitalist system originated in the "crisis of the Late Middle Ages", a conflict between the land-owning aristocracy and the agricultural producers, or serfs.
 Manorial arrangements inhibited the development of capitalism in a number of ways.
-Serfs had obligations to produce for lords and therefore had no interest in technological innovation; they also had no interest in cooperating with one another because they produced to sustain their own families.
+Serfs had obligations to produce for lords and to sustain their own families.
 The lords who owned the land relied on force to guarantee that they received sufficient food.
-Because lords were not producing to sell on the market, there was no competitive pressure for them to innovate.
-Finally, because lords expanded their power and wealth through military means, they spent their wealth on military equipment or on conspicuous consumption that helped foster alliances with other lords; they had no incentive to invest in developing new productive technologies.
+Because lords expanded their power and wealth through military means, they spent their wealth on military equipment or on conspicuous consumption that helped foster alliances with other lords.

 The demographic crisis of the 14th century upset this arrangement.
 This crisis had several causes: agricultural productivity reached its technological limitations and stopped growing, bad weather led to the Great Famine of 1315–1317, and the Black Death of 1348–1350 led to a population crash.
 These factors led to a decline in agricultural production.
 In response, feudal lords sought to expand agricultural production by extending their domains through warfare; therefore they demanded more tribute from their serfs to pay for military expenses.
 In England, many serfs rebelled.
 Some moved to towns, some bought land, and some entered into favorable contracts to rent lands from lords who needed to repopulate their estates.